nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 After you create your service account, download the [service account key](https://cloud.google.com/iam/docs/reference/rest/v1/projects.serviceAccounts.keys) file following the instructions below:

-- From the [service account key page in the Cloud Console](https://console.cloud.google.com/iam-admin/serviceaccounts) choose your recently created project;
+1. From the [service account key page in the Cloud Console](https://console.cloud.google.com/iam-admin/serviceaccounts) choose your recently created project;
-- Select your service account from the list;
+2. Select your service account from the list;
-- Select the "Keys" tab;
+3. Select the "Keys" tab;
-- In the drop down menu, select "Create new key";
+4. In the drop-down menu, select "Create new key";
-- Leave the "Key Type" as `JSON`;
+5. Leave the "Key Type" as `JSON`;
-- Click "Create" to create the key and save the key file to your system.
+6. Click "Create" to create the key and save the key file to your system.

 Store this credentials file in a well-known location and make sure to set yourself exclusive permissions.
 You can change the file permissions by running the command
 `chmod 600 <filename>` on your terminal.

+:::warning
-:::warning Warning The **service account key** file provides access to your GCP project.
+The **service account key** file provides access to your GCP project.
 It should be treated like any other secret credentials.
 In particular, it should *never* be checked into source control. :::

 By default, Nebari will try to use the credentials associated with the current GCP infrastructure/environment for authentication.
 Please keep in mind that Nebari will only use